Panevėžys: Parks and squares

 The main green spaces of Panevėžys are located in the Nevėžis Valley along the river Nevėžis.
 Parks and greenery in the city occupy about 700 hectares or 14% of the total area of Panevėžys.
-The area of greenery per one resident of Panevėžys is almost three times larger than the norm defined by legal acts (25 m²).
+The area of greenery per one resident of Panevėžys is almost three times larger than the norm defined by legal acts (25 m^{2}).
 The largest recreational area in the city is the 39 hectares Culture and Recreation Park (Panevėžio kultūros ir poilsio parkas).
 The area of the oldest Skaistakalnis Park – 29.74 hectares, Youth Park (Jaunimo parkas) – 4.14 hectares.
 In the west of the city, it is planned to install another, Kniaudiškės Park, the area of which will reach 7.7 hectares.

 Other important green areas in the city are Senvagė, Palace of Communities (Bendruomenių rūmų), 13 January (Sausio 13-osios), Remembrance (Atminimo), Povilas Plechavičius squares, A. Baranauskas Park.
 As well as the greenery of Freedom (Laisvės), Independence (Nepriklausomybės), and Volunteers (Savanorių) squares.
 Over 6 million euros were invested in renovation of the Freedom Square in 2017–2021.
 The Independence Square also was renovated with 1.9 million euros investment in 2017–2021.

 In 1934–1936, A. Jakštas Avenue was established with cement bricks pavement on the right bank of river Nevėžis.
 Planted with acacias, it became one of the most beautiful places in Panevėžys in a few years, and was called the Love Avenue by the townspeople.
 The A. Jakštas Street was newly reconstructed in 2018–2020 for 1.7 million euros.

 The main recreational water body of the city is Ekranas Lagoon with place for launching boats, pontoon jetty with place for lowering and raising kayaks, mooring berth, as well as pedestrian and bike paths, recreation and entertainment areas near it.